 Ethernet cables come in many types.
-The types are defined by cable shielding, conductor, jacket material, etc. Another factor that differentiates ethernet cables is their use in indoor and outdoor environments.
-These two types of bulk ethernet cables are defined by the type of environment in which they are used.
+The types are defined by cable shielding, conductor, jacket material, etc. Another factor differentiating ethernet cables is their use indoors and outdoors.
+These two types of bulk ethernet cables are defined by the environment in which they are used.

-Simply put, Outdoor Ethernet cables are meant for running long distances in harsh environments, whereas indoor cables can run long distances too but may not be able to resist harsh weather conditions.
+Outdoor Ethernet cables are meant to run long distances in harsh environments.
+In contrast, indoor cables can run long distances, too but may not be able to resist harsh weather conditions.

 The Different Types of Ethernet Cables

 When you are looking to buy new ethernet cables, the first important task is to figure out which one you need.
-Since there is a multitude of ethernet cables, you need to be able to tell which one is which.
-Also, note that getting the wrong ethernet cable will potentially sabotage your efforts to establish a flawless LAN network.
+Since there are many ethernet cables, you need to be able to tell which one is which.
+Also, getting the wrong ethernet cable will potentially sabotage your efforts to establish a flawless LAN network.

-To reiterate the fact, ethernet cables are differentiated according to their different specifications.
-For instance, shielded and unshielded, bare copper/CCA, category, and last but not the least, indoor and outdoor cables.
+To reiterate, ethernet cables are differentiated according to their different specifications.
+For instance, shielded and unshielded, bare copper/CCA category, and last but not the least, indoor and outdoor cables.

 Indoor and outdoor are two types of Ethernet cables that are commonly used for ethernet cable networking.
-The indoor cables are specifically designed for indoor environments and the outdoor cables for outdoors.
+The indoor cables are specifically designed for indoor environments, and the outdoor cables are for outdoors.
 In some cases, the outdoor cables can be used indoors but not necessarily the other way around.

 Let’s first figure out the rather traditional outdoor cable.
 It is typically thicker and more durable than indoor Ethernet cable.
-These cables are often used by internet service providers to establish a network for their business.
+Internet service providers often use these cables to establish a network for their business.
 Additionally, outdoor cables are also used in home and commercial networks where an outdoor cable run is required.

 Then there are indoor cables.
 What makes them different from their counterparts is that they are less resistant to extreme temperatures.
-Simply because these cables are designed for use in indoor environments, they do not need to have ultra-strict weather protection.
-As compared to outdoors, indoor environments are milder when it comes to weather and thus the cables do not need to have the thickest jackets.
+Because these cables are designed for indoor environments, they do not need ultra-strict weather protection.
+Compared to outdoors, indoor environments are milder when it comes to weather; thus, the cables do not need to have the thickest jackets.

 What is an indoor Ethernet Cable?

-The cable is typically used in areas such as offices, homes, schools, and other similar environments.
+The cable is typically used in offices, homes, schools, and other similar environments.
 For instance, if you need to connect your PCs to the LAN network, you will run an indoor cable through the ducts to the server room.